capactio/capact/docs/faq.md

 ### Pulumi

-Pulumi is similar to Terraform but instead of having its configuration language you can use languages like Python, Go, JavaScript and others.
-This mean that we could have a Pulumi runner in Capact and use it in our Manifests.
+Capact supports Terraform runner to use Terraform modules to manage your infrastucture.
+Pulumi is similar to Terraform, however, Instead of having its configuration language, you can use programming languages like Python, Go, JavaScript and others.
+There could be a Pulumi runner for Capact, which allows you to use Pulimi content in OCF manifests.

 ## Where did the name Capact come from?